The MIT-Spain Program

 • Informational meetings are available year-round

-• Complete the MISTI Launchpad Application – December 1st
+• Complete the MISTI Launchpad Application – application will open in the fall

 • Interview with Country Program Manager – October to February (as soon as MISTI Launchpad Application is complete)